GridironApps/javascript-football-simulation/data/defensive_formation_formatting.md

 - OG-strong (strongside guard)
 - OG-weak (weakside guard)
 - OT-weak (weakside tackle)
-- TEx-left (x can be 1, 2, 3, or 4 where 1 is the inside most TE on the left side of the defense)
+- TEx-left (x can be 1, 2, 3, or 4 where 1 is the outside most TE on the left side of the defense)
-- TEx-right (x can be 1, 2, 3, or 4 where 1 is the inside most TE on the right side of the defense)
+- TEx-right (x can be 1, 2, 3, or 4 where 1 is the outside most TE on the right side of the defense)
-- TEx-strong (x can be 1, 2, 3, or 4 where 1 is the inside most TE on the strong side of the defense)
+- TEx-strong (x can be 1, 2, 3, or 4 where 1 is the outside most TE on the strong side of the defense)
-- TEx-weak (x can be 1, 2, 3, or 4 where 1 is the inside most TE on the weak side of the defense)
+- TEx-weak (x can be 1, 2, 3, or 4 where 1 is the outside most TE on the weak side of the defense)
 - WRx-left (x can be 1, 2, 3, or 4 where 1 is the outside most WR on the left side of the defense)
 - WRx-right (x can be 1, 2, 3, or 4 where 1 is the outside most WR of the right side of the defense)
 - WRx-strong (x can be 1, 2, 3, or 4 where 1 is the outside most WR on the strong side)
 - WRx-weak (x can be 1, 2, 3, or 4 where 1 is the outside most WR on the weak side)
-- FB-left
-- FB-right
-- FB-strong
-- FB-weak
-- RB-left
-- RB-right
-- RB-strong
-- RB-weak
+- other defensive players

-TODO

-- what about multiple FBs or 3 backs total or backs in the center
-- Wings/Sniffers ???